Synthetic Regressing Control: Extensions

 \subsection{Screening Units When They are Too Many}

-We extend the application of the SMC method to cases where $J\geq T_0$ or $J\approx T_0$.
-To accomplish this, we propose a practical procedure that involves screening the units using the sure independent ranking and screening (SIRS) method \citep{zhu2011model} to reduce the number of units.
+We extend the application of the SRC method to cases where $J\geq T_0$ or $J\approx T_0$.
+To accomplish this, we propose a practical procedure that involves screening the units using the sure independent ranking and screening (SIRS) method (\citealp{zhu2011model}) to reduce the number of units.
 In high-dimensional statistics, Theorems 2 and 3 in \cite{zhu2011model} indicate that SIRS can reduce the dimensionality without losing any active variables with a probability approaching one.
 We prefer SIRS over the original sure independence screening proposed by \cite{Fan:08} because it allows us to assume that no linear candidate model is correct.
-In model \eqref{model:mu1}, any working model is an approximation of the expected counterfactual value $\mu_{1t}$.

 For applying SIRS into the control units, we assume that $\mu_{1t}$ depends only on some of the control units, called as active units, in this study.
 SIRS screens the units based on the magnitude of the following statistics instead of the marginal correlation,